-Think you can’t fix saggy couch cushions?
+Think you can’t fix saggy sofa cushions?
 Think again!
-It’s easier than you might think to repair your used couch.
+It’s easier than you might think to repair foam couch cushions that have started to smush, sag and droop.
 Don’t spend money on a new couch just yet, until you’ve tried this!

 When your sofa cushions are squished into hard clumps of disappointment, your favorite place to sit becomes a burden on your tushie.

 If your couch cushions have zippers, you’re in luck!
 This super easy tutorial will show you how to restuff your couch, fixing those saggy cushions once and for all.